pjstein/workbench/README.md

 1. Make sure that [the box](http://chickenandwaffl.es/boxes/ubuntu-12.04-x86_64.box)
 stays online.
 If I move it, remember to update the reference in the `Vagrantfile`.
-2. The IP address is set in the `Vagrantfile` (it's the `IP_ADDRESS` thing).
-If you're going to spin up more than on `workbench` box, then you'll need to change it based on the project.
-Maybe I can automate that by hashing the project name?
-I'm not super sure that's necessary, but worth keeping in mind.

 -PJ$, 12.29.2013